dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/trajectory_optimization/iLQR/README.md

         ...
         return cost

 Important: These functions have to be differentiable with the pydrake symbolic library!
-Examples for these functions for the pendulum are implemented in pendulum.py.
+Examples for these functions for the pendulum are implemented in [pendulum.py](./pendulum.py).
 With the 'partial' function from the 'functools' package additional input parameters of these functons can be set before passing the function with the correct input parameters to the iLQR solver.
+For an example usage of the partial function for this context see [compute_pendulum_iLQR.py](./compute_pendulum_iLQR.py) in l.48 - l.56 for the dynamics and l.59 - l.83 for the cost functions.

 Next: initialize the derivatives and the start state in the iLQR solver: